Not a member? Register

 • Avoid bare-hand contact with any foods

-B. Hazards that may occur as a result of food products being adulterated, and for which good food handling practices are needed to minimize the potential for foodborne illness transmission.
+Hazards that may occur as a result of food products being adulterated, and for which good food handling practices are needed to minimize the potential for foodborne illness transmission.
 The US Food & Drug Administration (FDA) considers food adulteration as the act of intentionally debasing the quality of food offered for sale either by the admixture or substitution of inferior substances or by the removal of some valuable ingredient.

-Fruits and vegetables, fresh
+Fruits & vegetable, fresh

 • Salmonella